 Can Online Casinos Ban You for Winning Too Much?

-It is no secret gambling operators are in this business to make money and turning a profit is their ultimate goal.
-They go out of their way to protect their bottom line and preserve their edge over players, which enables them to maintain a steady flow of cash toward their coffers.
+It is no secret that gambling operators are in this business to make money, and turning a profit is their ultimate goal.
+They go out of their way to protect their bottom line and preserve their edge over players, which enables them to maintain a steady flow of cash into their coffers.

-Various measures are in place to effectively detect and deter cheaters but the subject of today’s article concerns a different question.
-Can they ban you if you win big fair and square?
-As ludicrous as this idea is, some players really do believe a casino can kick them out just for winning consistently.
-Let’s figure out whether there is some truth to these suspicions.
+Various measures are in place to detect and deter cheaters effectively, but the subject of today’s article concerns a different question.
+Can they ban you if you win big, fair and square?
+As ludicrous as this idea may seem, some players really do believe a casino can kick them out just for winning consistently.
+Let’s find out whether there is any truth to these suspicions.

 Don Johnson - A Real Life Example

-If you ask high roller Don Johnson the above question, he will probably respond affirmatively.
-Johnson caused a great furor in 2011 after winning over $15 million in six months playing blackjack at three major landbased casinos in Atlantic City, Borgata, Tropicana, and Caesars.
+If you asked high roller Don Johnson the question above, he would likely say yes.
+Johnson caused a great stir in 2011 after winning more than $15 million in six months playing blackjack at three of Atlantic City’s major land-based casinos: Borgata, Tropicana, and Caesars.

 Johnson Won Fair and Square